-Oregon "Public Bodies" as defined in ORS 30.260 (4)(b) and (c), and public entity risk pools are eligible to participate in OPEEP coverage, programs and services.
+Oregon "Public Bodies" as defined in ORS 30.260 (4) and public entity risk pools are eligible to participate in OPEEP coverage, programs and services.
 As an excess pool, OPEEP's primary market is larger self-insured cities, counties and other risk pools.